skagitpublishing/docker-connextcms/README.md

 in order to forward traffic from port 80 (the normal web browser port) to port 3000, and also how to install an SSL certificate from Let's Encrypt for implementing HTTPS.

+## Docker Debugging
+The following commands are useful for debugging applications like this one inside a Docker container.
+The commands below help you to enter a shell inside the container.

+* `docker build -t test-container .`
+This command will build a Docker image from the Dockerfile in the current directory.

+* `docker container run --name test-container --rm -it <Image ID> bash` This command will run a docker container and drop you into a bash shell.
+All you need is the image ID.

+* `docker exec -it <container ID> bash`
+This command will let you enter a bash shell inside a running Docker container.

 # License
 MIT License